 - Customizable spice: Keep it mild and family-friendly or add extra chili for a fiery kick.

-What is Chicken Jalfrezi?
+What is chicken jalfrezi?

 Jalfrezi is a thick, spicy tomato-based curry that originated in Bengal.
 In Bengali, 'Jal or jhal' means spicy, and 'frezi' means stir-fried.

-Unlike slow-simmered curries, restaurant-style chicken jalfrezi is cooked quickly over high heat, which gives it a smoky flavor and a thick, semi-dry sauce similar to that of restaurant-style chicken bhuna masala or this Indian chicken dopiaza curry.
+Unlike slow-simmered curries, curry house chicken jalfrezi is cooked quickly over high heat, which gives it a smoky flavor and a thick, semi-dry sauce.

 The Origin of Jalfrezi